How to Get a Work Permit in Vietnam – A Detailed Guide for Foreigners 2025

 Once a work permit is issued, the foreign employee becomes eligible to apply for a Temporary Residence Card (TRC), which is issued by the Vietnam Immigration Department.
 The TRC serves as both a residency and re-entry permit, offering significant convenience compared to short-term visas.

-- Validity: TRCs are typically granted for 1 to 2 years and can be renewed in line with the employee’s work permit or contractual terms
+• Validity: TRCs are typically granted for 2 years and can be renewed in line with the employee’s work permit or contractual terms

 A TRC is especially recommended for senior executives and long-term foreign workers who frequently travel or maintain residence in Vietnam.
 Without a TRC, visa renewals must be handled regularly, adding cost and administrative burden.